 Uranus is one of the giant planets of the Solar System, but shines dimly because it is so far away.
 Nevertheless, it is easy to find Uranus with binoculars, if you know just where to look.

-The planet is currently (2017) in Pisces, so you will not be able to find it in the spring when the Sun is in that constellation and Uranus is on its far side.
+Uranus is currently (2019) in the southern part of Aries, so you will not be able to find it in the spring when the Sun is in that constellation and Uranus is on its far side.

 Uranus becomes visible again before dawn in the early summer and will be visible for the remainder of the year in the evening sky.

 Our main picture shows the region of sky where our target planet lies.
 To find Uranus, look for the string of stars marking Andromeda which lead into the Great Square of Pegasus, the bottom of which is shown standing on its corner.

 Beneath these constellations, and to the right of the familiar three-star asterism in Aries, lies the constellation of Pisces, the fishes, which is made up of generally faint stars.